 Free-trade zones are located in different parts of the country and they only have relevant fiscal benefits for those manufacturers that export goods that have undergone at least one industrial process in the free-trade zone.
 The main benefit is to exempt from export duties the higher value of the final goods.

 Law 19,640 splits the Argentine territory in two different customs territories, separating Tierra del Fuego from mainland Argentina.
 Even though imports to both territories have the same import duties regime, the import of goods originated in Tierra del Fuego –under the regime provided for in Law 19,640– to mainland Argentina is not subject to import duties, among other benefits.

-Argentina has a federal organization, which consists in three levels of governments: Federal Government, Provincial Government and Municipal Government.
+Argentina has a federal organization, which consists in three levels of governments: (i) Federal Government, (ii) Provincial Governments and (iii) Municipal Governments.
 According to Argentine Constitution, all three levels are entitled to establish and collect taxes under their own regulations.

 At federal level, applicable taxes (mainly: income tax, value added tax, tax on debits and credits in bank accounts, and personal assets tax) and applicable tax benefits are in principle not impacted by localization policies within Argentina.
 In other words, for federal tax purposes, is the same being located in the City of Buenos Aires or in the province of Mendoza.

 However, there may be certain promotional regimes for different industries depending on whether they are located.
 For example, companies located in Tierra del Fuego which manufacture different kind of industrial goods (such as pharmaceutical products) therein, could apply for the tax benefits granted under the Promotional Tax Regime set forth by Law 19,640 (which promotes the development of manufacturing operations within Tierra del Fuego).
 In 2021, this Regime was extended until 2038.